MIKE9708/JpegCompressionJupyter/README.md

 ```
 python3 -m venv env
 ```
-To activate the virtual enviorment run :
+To activate the virtual enviorment run (in the directory where you've created it):
 ```
-source env/bin/activate
+source ./env/bin/activate
 ```

 ## How to test it